 Students will have the option of many different jump styles, and whether you want to bob above the water, touch the water or be fully immersed it will all add to the experience.
 After the jump, we will let the thrill sink in before being transported back to the hotel.

-The Staff of A J Hackett take safety considerations and gear testing very seriously.
+The staff of A J Hackett takes safety considerations and gear testing very seriously.
 They were one of the pioneers of the Australian and New Zealand Standards Authority Guidelines for commercial operations in Bungee Jumping and frequently request auditing from two external corporations: Bureau Veritas, an internationally recognized auditing company, and the Accident Compensation Corporation (ACC).
 The combination of a thrilling experience, quality product and highly-regarded safety record has meant that A J Hackett has achieved widespread recognition, with awards from New Zealand Qualmark, and Tourism New Zealand.

 If you wish to watch your friends jump (but not jump) you may sign-up as a spectator.

 Please note: It is not possible to upgrade to jump on site.